Toledo woman sentenced to prison for fatally shooting man who burglarized her home

 Both Mr. Bahner and defense attorney Adam Stone agreed to go forward with the hearing and Judge English sentenced Walls on Monday to an indefinite term of 6 to 8 1/2 years in prison.

-"I just want to apologize to the family," Walls said, hanging her head down throughout the proceedings.
+"I just want to apologize to the family," Walls said, hanging her head throughout the proceedings.

+Walls returned home on June 22, 2020, to find Roberts burglarizing her apartment, said Mr. Stone.
+There was a confrontation and Roberts left through a side door.

+Both Roberts and Walls went outside of the building when it appeared Roberts turned and charged toward her, Mr. Stone said.
+Walls shot Roberts, but she continued firing after he was immobile on the ground, according to Mr. Bahner.

+At the time of the shooting, Walls still had the duty to retreat under state law, Mr. Stone told The Blade, noting the complexity of legal matters in the case.

+Changes to Senate Bill 175, also known as Ohio's "stand your ground" bill, didn't come until this year, going into effect in April.
+Now, people no longer have to retreat before they can justifiably hurt or kill someone with a gun in self-defense, the law states.

-The judge said he understood the family's frustration with Walls' sentence.
-However, updates to Ohio's law now requires prosecutors to prove a defendant did not act in self-defense, which is sometimes leading juries to an acquittal, he said.
+Additionally, changes to the self-defense law in 2019 put the burden on prosecutors to prove a defendant did not act in self-defense, Judge English referenced on Monday.
+Those changes can sometimes lead a jury to an acquittal.